cbdevnet/pt1230/README.md

 Save as ASCII bitmap (or convert to that, see below).

-Run `./pt1230` to see wether your printer was detected successfully.
+Run `./pt1230` to see whether your printer was detected successfully.

 Run `./pt1230 -b input.file` to print a label.